BruceSmith1551/CS-372-Project/README.md

   ```

 8. **Run the Application:**
-- In the directory where the website files (not database, the .js and .html files) are stored
+- Navigate to the directory containing the interactive.js file and run the following command:
 ```
 node interactive.js
 ```